AnyLog-co/documentation/07- CLI/03- Get & Set.md

 get dns name where ip = !external_ip
 ```

-By default the local dictionary assigns IPs and DNS values to the following keys:
+By default, the local dictionary assigns IPs and DNS values to the following keys:

 | Key | Value |
 |---|---|